-All staff, Management Committee members and volunteers should read Saffron Valley Collegiate's full Online Safety Policy for more detail on our approach to online safety and links to other relevant policies (e.g. Safeguarding Policy, Behaviour Policy, etc).
+All staff, volunteers and the Local Governing Body should read Saffron Valley Collegiate's full Online Safety Policy for more detail on our approach to online safety and links to other relevant policies (e.g. Safeguarding Policy, Behaviour Policy, etc).